-Besides this, he is also board member and representative of the UAntwerpen for DiGRA Flanders, the Flemish chapter of the Digital Games Research Association (http://www.gameonderzoek.be) and a PhD representative for the Media Psychology division of NeFCA, the Netherlands-Flanders Communication Association (https://nefca.eu/home/divisions/media-psychology/).
+Besides this, he is also one of two lab coordinators of the Antwerp Social Lab, board member and representative of the UAntwerpen for DiGRA Flanders, the Flemish chapter of the Digital Games Research Association, and the PhD representative for the Media Psychology division of NeFCA, the Netherlands-Flanders Communication Association.

 Research interests: digital games, positive media psychology, eudaimonic/meaningful game experiences, moral elevation, game realism, game cessation, virtual reality